gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 }
 ```

-Using Apollo Client, you can create a subscription with almost all of the same fields as your query.
+Using Apollo Client, you can create a subscription with almost all the same fields as your query.
 Note this string of fields in the GraphQL subscription also includes a `status`.
 This status is returned by the subscriptions on the backend as a mechanism to allow Gatsby to know what to do with each piece of updated data.

 ```javascript:title=source-plugin/gatsby-node.js
 exports.sourceNodes = async (